ellahu1003/Decesion-Trees-Titanic-Project/README.md

 └── requirements.txt
 ```
 ## Requirements
-The 'requirements.txt' file lists all the Python packages required to run the project.
+The 'Requirements.txt' file lists all the Python packages required to run the project.
 Install these dependencies to avoid any compatibility issues.

 ## Results
 1) Best parameters: max_depth = 10, n_estimators: 100